VSChupin/pythonLearn/README.md

-All, what i doing in python practice
+All, what i doing in Python practice